GEE! Award Official Rules

 Requirements

 All game applications must be received on time.
-No exceptions will be made.

 Finalists must provide a video featuring gameplay for judging and website use by the due date to be considered for judging.

-Finalists to the Analog category must provide 1 copy of the game to Judges in Madison, WI by the due date (June 21st) to be considered for judging.
+Finalists to the Analog category must provide 1 copy of the game to Judges in Madison, WI by the due date (July 21) to be considered for judging.
 The game will not be returned.

 Finalists are required to attend the hybrid award ceremony at Play Make Learn.